solana-foundation/developer-content/content/courses/program-optimization/lookup-tables.md

 ## Summary

-- **Versioned Transactions** are like different versions of a recipe that allow us to use both old and new ingredients.
-In this case, the "recipes" are transaction formats.
-The old version, known as "legacy," and the new versions start from version 0.
-We made these new versions to work better with a new tool called Address Lookup Tables (LUTs).
+- **Versioned Transactions** refers to a way to support both legacy versions and newer versions of transaction formats.
+The original transaction format is "legacy" and new transaction versions start at version 0.
+To use Address Lookup Tables (LUTs), you need versioned transactions.
-- **Address Lookup Tables** are like phone books for addresses.
-Each address takes up a lot of space (32 bytes).
-But with LUTs, we can store these addresses in a special account and refer to them using a short code (just 1 byte).
-This makes it possible to handle more addresses and create more complex transactions than before, kind of like fitting in more ingredients into a smaller recipe!
+- **Address Lookup Tables** are accounts used to store addresses of other accounts, which can then be referenced in versioned transactions using a 1 byte index instead of 32 bytes per address stored in the account.
+  This enables the creation of more complex transactions than what was possible prior to the introduction of LUTs.

 ## Lesson